f5devcentral/f5-agility-labs-ddos/docs/class7/bados/module3.rst

    * Both Stress-based and Behavioral DoS protection features continually monitor application server performance for signs of server stress.
 Both features will consider server stress as a key component in detecting an attack, and neither will trigger a mitigation if the server is perceived to be healthy.

    * Stress-based and TPS based DoS features can detect DoS attacks across a pre-defined set of detection criteria (source IP, URL, device ID, geolocation, site).
 Behavioral DoS is not constrained to a pre-defined set of detection criteria, but instead is a self adjusting dynamic DoS defense system which can detect DoS across hundreds of traffic predicates.
-As a result, Behavioral DoS, is much more effective in mitigating multi-vector layer seven DoS attacks which mutate over time.
+As a result, Behavioral DoS, is much more effective in mitigating multi-vector L7 DoS attacks which mutate over time.
 Conversely, TPS and/or Stress-based DoS features are much better at defining specific rate limits for traffic entering your application.

 .. |stressbased| image:: _images/stressbased.png
-   :width: 6.59740in
+   :width: 10.259740in
-   :height: 5.53203in
+   :height: 8.53203in

 .. |bados| image:: _images/bados.png
-   :width: 6.59740in
+   :width: 10.259740in
-   :height: 3.33203in
+   :height: 6.33203in

 .. |sigs-approval| image:: _images/sigs-approval.png
-   :width: 6.59740in
+   :width: 10.259740in
-   :height: 2.33203in
+   :height: 3.33203in